revou-fsse-feb25/milestone-3-rifkykurniawanp/README.md

-Here's a professional and clear `README.md` you can use for your shopping project:

----

 # 🛍️ Revo Shop

 A modern e-commerce application built with **JavaScript**, **Tailwind CSS**, and **React Context API**, supporting **authentication**, **category-based search**, **admin dashboard for CRUD**, and **user-only purchase flow**.